knap12/Planetary-Hour/README.md

 # Planetary Hour

-Production Chrome extension that calculates and displays the current planetary hour using geolocation, sunrise/sunset timing, background automation, and a custom time-based rules engine.
+Planetary Hour is a Chrome extension that displays the current planetary hour as a live toolbar icon using location-aware sunrise and sunset calculations.

 ## Features